hsy23/CLIF/README.md

 # CLIF

-CLIF is a research artifact for running PEFT fine-tuning alongside online LLM inference.
+CLIF is a system for running PEFT fine-tuning alongside online LLM inference.
 It keeps inference replicas serving requests, detects when there is enough serving slack, and uses that slack to run federated adapter updates.

-This repository focuses on the CLIF control path.
-Experimental baselines, private traces, generated results, and paper-specific assets are intentionally not included.

 ## What CLIF Provides